 This is the belief behind the Essex Westford School District’s (EWSD) partnership with the Essex Police Department and our community’s First Responders, as we begin training on a more flexible approach to responding to a possible active threat at one of our schools.

 Over time, starting with staff at our high school and technical center campus, EWSD will be rolling out the US Department of Homeland Security’s recommended protocol - Run, Hide, Fight.
+Learn more about our Active Threat Response work.

 See Something, Say Something

 The District is committed to keeping schools safe places for learning through prevention efforts as well.
 Through the use of anonymous tip reporting, vital information about threats or intents to harm oneself or others can be anonymously through our digital website platform (Blackboard) or by calling the anonymous tip line (call 802-857-7977).
 Concerns can also be shared with a trusted adult in the school or by contacting law enforcement directly at 802-878-8331.
 We encourage anyone who observes or hears of suspicious activity to say something - it could save a life!
+Learn more about reporting issues or concerns.

 School Resource Officer